jeff-adkisson/swe-3643-fall-2024/homework/homework-1.md

 This assignment is aimed at assessing your understanding of the notion of quality and different measuring techniques that we can use to evaluate product quality in software testing.

 1. A company uses the following metric to gauge product quality.
 Once a bug is reported, that same bug is closed if it cannot be recreated by the testing team.
-Naturally, this lead to a high defect fix rate.
+Naturally, this leads to a high defect fix rate.
 Based on what you’ve learned in Chapter 17, concisely identify at least two problems with this approach.
 As the testing manager, how would you modify this plan to more accurately reflect product quality?
 2. Dijkstra asserts that “Program testing can be used to show the presence of bugs, but never to show their absence!”
 Explain this statement.
-Provide one real world example that is not related to computing.
+Provide one real-world example that is not related to computing.
 3. What is Software Quality?
 How do you know when the software provided is considered good software?
 And how do you know that an update is better than the previous version?

 4. You are assigned the task of creating a program that adds two two-digit integers.
 Can you test the program exhaustively?
 If so, how many test cases are required?
 Assuming that each test case can be executed and analyzed in one second, how long would it take for you to run all of the tests?
 Fully explain your answer, along with all assumptions.
 No credit will be given for answers that simply show a calculation.